mjordan/introduction_to_relational_databases/README.md

 ## Exercise: Selecting data from the Class Scheduling database

-In this exercise, we will use some existing SELECT queries on the Classes database we modelled earlier in the workshop as the basis for creating our own.
-Your instructor will provide the URL of the tool you will use, plus login credentials for the tool.
+In this exercise, we will modify the SELECT queries used to test the Classes database we modelled earlier in the workshop.

-Query 1: find all the rows in the classes table for the course with ID 1.
+### Query 1: find all the rows in the classes table for the course with ID 1.
 Sort by date of the class.

 ```sql
 SELECT * FROM classes WHERE course_id = 1 ORDER BY date;